kaityo256/intel_real_distribution/README.md

 ### Distribution

-If we replace `std::uniform_real_distribution` by other functions, then the weird behavior dissapiars.
+If we replace `std::uniform_real_distribution` by other functions, then the weird behavior disappears.

 * Use `std::uniform_int_distribution`.